 In general, remaining in control of your account and trading to gain experience, by risking small amounts and using very low leverage is usually a better idea than handing over the control of your account to a stranger.
 It is difficult to predict how reliable a person is on the basis of the brief communication preceding the opening of an account or the signing of a contract.
 One will often need years of experience in order to feel safe about the character of such a partner, but in today’s dangerous environment, it is always possible that an unexpected misfortune that will erase their savings in a short time will remove the necessity altogether.

 We do not claim that all managers are fraudsters, of course, but it is imperative that you perform the necessary background check.
 Ask for the required licenses and certifications before deciding on whom you will entrust with the management of your wealth.
 In order to clarify the dangers involved, we will list a few of the scams and thefts perpetrated by self-professed managers in the past few years.

 Managers and Scams

 We believe that the discussion above already makes it possible to visualize the great “profit” potential of the scammer who acts in the cloak of a money manager.
-The nature of the relationship between the manager and his client ensures that a degree of blind trust must be maintained between the two parties, since it is not possible to check the actions of the manager constantly.
-Furthermore, by definition the manager needs a degree of independence about the way he uses the funds at his disposal, in order to be able to make profits and to manage the risk of the account successfully.
+The nature of the relationship between the manager and their client ensures that a degree of blind trust must be maintained between the two parties, since it is not possible to check the actions of the manager constantly.
+Furthermore, by definition the manager needs a degree of independence about the way they use the funds at their disposal, in order to be able to make profits and to manage the risk of the account successfully.
 In a healthy relationship, none of those would be considered an excessive requirement, however, when the manager’s main aim is mismanagement and misappropriations, the principles of the relationship become dangerous and harmful for the client.
-Visit our agencies to contact article to report any scams or fraudulent behavior by account managers.
+Visit our agencies to contact article to report any scams or fraudulent behaviour by account managers.